 Most people now realize that customer service is more than just ‘common sense.’
 It is a skill, with a lot of moving parts.
 And, like any skill, it requires continuous training and focus to be at the top of one’s game.
 So, what should a customer service training program include?
 Here is the only real recipe that works:

-Based on a solid assessment, what are the specific customer service skills that will fill the gaps in performance?
-Those are what the training should focus on - nothing else.
+Based on a solid assessment, what are the specific customer service skills, attitudes and behaviours that will fill the gaps in performance?
+Those are what the training should focus on – nothing else.

 If the Regional Manager or Vice-President won’t participate, you might as well not even bother with customer service training.
 How can they champion service behaviours that they haven’t seen?
 The single, most common comment in training programs is, “our management needs to go through this.”

-A great number of people who train customer service come across as condescending and maybe a little preachy.
-This is because they neglect to acknowledge and leverage the experience in the room.
-Yes, you might need to remind people of the importance of smiling, but you don't want to present it in your workshop as though this is news to anyone.
-This is a critical training skill that a lot of trainers unfortunately don't have.
+It is not uncommon for people who train customer service to come across as condescending and maybe a little preachy.
+This is because they fail to acknowledge and leverage the experience in the room.
+Yes, you might need to remind people of the importance of smiling, but you don’t want to present it in your workshop as though this is news to anyone.
+This is a critical training skill that a lot of trainers unfortunately don’t have.

-Some in the training & development world believe that a professional trainer should be able to deliver anything.
+Some in the L&D world believe that a professional trainer should be able to deliver anything.
 And to some degree, this might be true.
 But delivering on a topic in which everyone in the audience already considers themselves highly knowledgeable requires a lot of credibility.
 Customer service trainers need to go beyond the leaders guide and really become immersed in the subject matter.

-Theory isn't good enough.
+Theory isn’t good enough.
 In order to move from theory to application in the workplace, there needs to be time to practice.
-Role-playing, skits, demonstrations are critical.
+Role-playing, skits, demonstrations are essential.